 For example, here is the contents of a sample slide with custom speaker notes:

 --- # GitPitch Pro #### The Markdown Presentation Service on Git Note: - Offers a wide-range of enhanced presentation **tools** and **features** - Both on the desktop and in the cloud - Learn more on the GitPitch website at https://gitpitch.com

 The content of your speaker notes can be a mix of plain text and rich markdown.

 By default, your audience will not see your speaker notes when viewing your presentation.
 However, when using the speaker notes preview mode the sample slide above would be rendered as follows:

 Speaker notes support is available for all online and offline GitPitch slideshow presentations.

-See the Markdown Fragments documentation to learn how you can add fragment-specific speaker notes.
+See the Markdown List Fragments documentation to learn how you can add fragment-specific speaker notes.

 When developing your own slideshow presentation - or reviewing a presentation created by someone else - you can quickly preview the speaker notes for that presentation by appending an n=true query parameter to the GitPitch URL in your browser.

 For example, here is a sample slideshow presentation URL where speaker notes preview mode is activated:

 When this n=true query parameter is enabled, any speaker notes associated with specific slides are shown alongside the slide content.
 As speaker notes are optional, some slides may not display any notes.